-Getty Images Holdings, Inc. is a preeminent global visual content creator and marketplace that offers a full range of content solutions to meet the needs of customers around the globe, no matter their size.
+Getty Images Holdings, Inc. (the "Company" or "Getty Images") is a preeminent global visual content creator and marketplace that offers a full range of content solutions to meet the needs of customers around the globe, no matter their size.
 Through Getty Images, iStock, and Unsplash brands, websites, and APIs, the Company serves customers in almost every country.
 It is one of the first places people turn to discover, purchase, and share powerful visual content from the world's best photographers and videographers.
 The Company brings content to media outlets, advertising agencies, and corporations and increasingly serves individual creators and prosumers.